-Her clients include some of the largest semi-public bodies in Cyprus such as the Electricity Authority of Cyprus, a number of Municipalities, the Cyprus Agricultural Payments Authority.
+Her clients include some of the largest semi-public bodies in Cyprus such as the Electricity Authority of Cyprus and a number of Municipalities.

 It would not be an overstatement to say that Kalia has, through the decisions in the cases she has litigated, greatly influenced the legal landscape surrounding semi-public bodies in Cyprus.
 She has procured judgments on a plethora of novel issues such as matters concerning the expropriation of private land for public purposes, the rights of employees in the semi-public sector of Cyprus, issues in relation to the legal framework under which these semi-public bodies operate and high-profile disputes in relation to public tenders.